Congestion levy

 Public car parks

 The arrangement between the owner or operator could be such that only one party has the right to increase parking fees.
-Under these circumstances, the party who has the right to increase parking fees, but does not bear the responsibility of paying the levy, must indemnify the other for the levy amount.
+Under these circumstances, the party who has the right to increase parking fees but does not bear the responsibility for paying the levy, must indemnify the other for the levy amount.

 Private car parks